Alice C. Linsley

 Now, if every platform is closed to him, Trump has grounds for a big lawsuit.
 But why would all the platforms shut him out?
 Shutting out President Trump means loss of income and benefits reaped from his celebrity.

-So the issue is not censorship which takes place every day at multiple levels.
-Some Facebook friends don't like what I post and they "unfriend" me.
+So, the issue is not censorship which takes place every day at multiple levels.
+Some Facebook friends do not like what I post and they "unfriend" me.
 Fox, CNN, MSNBC screen and edit new stories to fit their bias.
 It is no surprise that the average American wonders what to believe and distrusts Big Tech.

 I use social media extensively.
 I try to use it constructively, respectfully, and responsibly.
 How has President Trump used it?
 Being POTUS, he was allowed to tweet comments that would have been censored were they posted by ordinary citizens.

 The best way to keep speech free is to speak more often and to express a range of views.
 That is a reason to blog, write for publication, discuss these matters on social media, and use every available venue for expression.
 In the end, free speech is hard work and requires being an adult.